urshofer/automatic-cinema-server/README.md

 **Run the Server**

 - To start the server in non daemon mode.
-If libdir is omitted, it will be substituted by __dirname, the directory the server script is stored.
+If the -l=libdir option is omitted, it will be substituted by __dirname, the directory the server script is stored.

 ```
-$ node acs.js [libdir]
+$ node acs.js [-l=libdir]
 ```

 - To run the script in daemon mode, you can use the forever package: